Are you constantly worrying about finding the right time to buy your stocks?

 The OCBC BCIP allows you to invest into stocks or ETFs via a dollar cost averaging approach.
 This is a great way to cultivate an investing habit, even with a small sum.

-Currently, only the OCBC BCIP and POEMS Shares Builder Plan allows you to invest in individual stocks using a RSP.
+Apart from the BCIP, the POEMS Share Builders Plan also allows you to invest in individual stocks using a RSP.